timothymin/timothymin.github.io/_posts/2025-06-01-zeroshotrlenablesafety.md

 This raises an important question: if the zero-shot RL problem is to adapt to any reward, can it also adapt to any safety constraint?

-We propose **FB-safe**, a zero-shot safety method that extends the Forward-Backward (FB) representations introduced by Touati et al. (2021) to incorporate safety.
-Our approach enables agents to adapt to safety constraints at test time by leveraging generalized Q-functions that span both reward and cost signals.
+I propose **FB-safe**, a zero-shot safety method that extends the Forward-Backward (FB) representations introduced by Touati et al. (2021) to incorporate safety.
+My approach enables agents to adapt to safety constraints at test time by leveraging generalized Q-functions that span both reward and cost signals.
 This eliminates the need for further exploration or fine-tuning and allows for safe, efficient deployment in offline safe RL scenarios.
-We evaluate FB-safe against prior state-of-the-art methods and show that it balances task performance and safety competitively.
+I evaluate FB-safe against prior state-of-the-art methods and show that it balances task performance and safety competitively.
 The results indicate that the zero-shot RL problem can be extended to a zero-shot safety problem, offering a novel perspective on how to approach safety in RL without task-specific training.

 ## Constrained Markov Decision Process (CMDP)

-To incorporate safety into zero-shot RL, we consider a Constrained Markov Decision Process (CMDP).
+To incorporate safety into zero-shot RL, I consider a Constrained Markov Decision Process (CMDP).
 During training, a reward-free MDP defined by the tuple $(S, A, P, \gamma)$ is given, where $S$ is the state space, $A$ is the action space, $P: S \times A \times S \rightarrow \mathbb{R}$ is the transition probability, and $\gamma \in [0, 1)$ is the discount factor.

-At test time, we are given a reward function $R: S \rightarrow \mathbb{R}$ and a cost function $C: S \rightarrow \mathbb{R}_{\ge 0}$ that penalizes unsafe behavior, forming a CMDP $(S, A, P, R, C, \gamma)$.
+At test time, I am given a reward function $R: S \rightarrow \mathbb{R}$ and a cost function $C: S \rightarrow \mathbb{R}_{\ge 0}$ that penalizes unsafe behavior, forming a CMDP $(S, A, P, R, C, \gamma)$.
 The main goal for the policy in a CMDP is to maximize expected return while ensuring that the expected cumulative cost satisfies an upper bound $\epsilon$:

 $$
 \pi^*_{R,C} = \arg\max_\pi \mathbb{E}^\pi\left[\sum_{t=0}^{\infty} R(s_t)\right] \quad \text{s.t.} \quad \mathbb{E}^\pi\left[\sum_{t=0}^{\infty} C(s_t, a_t)\right] \le \epsilon.